 4.4 Estimation of intermodal coupling

 For each subject, we calculated voxel-wise IMCo between CBF, ALFF, and ReHo modalities.
 First, we applied a grey matter mask to each of the three modalities.
 Then, within each masked modality, we globally scaled intensities to a mean of 0 and a variance of 1.
 This scaling is necessary because eigendecomposition is later performed on local covariance matrices, so if modalities are defined on drastically different scales, decomposition outputs will reflect differences in baseline overall variance between modalities rather than local covariance structures.
 Next, for each voxel, we extracted local neighborhoods from each of the three modalities and weighted voxels within these local neighborhoods proportional to a Gaussian kernel over their Euclidean distances from the central voxel - in our study, we used FWHM = 3 which corresponds to 7x7x7 voxel (14x14x14 mm) local neighborhoods and a standard deviation of 1.62 mm for the Gaussian kernel.
 Then, we calculated the 3x3 weighted covariance matrix between the neighborhoods, performed eigendecomposition on them, and extracted the proportion of variance explained by the first eigenvalue.
-Once all voxel-wise proportional first eigenvalues were extracted, we scaled all these values such that the minimum was 0 and maximum was 1 and then performed a logit transformation so extreme values of coupling would be emphasized.
+Once all voxel-wise proportional first eigenvalues were extracted, we scaled these values such that the minimum was 0 and maximum was 1 and then performed a logit transformation so extreme values of coupling would be emphasized.
 This resulted in our voxel-level coupling value, where a large value means the covariance structure between modalities near that voxel could be well-summarized by a single principle component.
 We interpret this

 For reference, in the three-modality setting, coupling values of -2, 0, and 2 correspond to the first eigenvector explaining 41%, 67%, and 92% of the total variance in that local neighborhood, respectively.
 In the two-modality setting, coupling values of -2, 0, and 2 correspond to the first eigenvector explaining 56%, 75%, and 94% of the total variance in that local neighborhood, respectively.